Westlake-AI/openmixup/README.md

   OpenMixup follows a similar code architecture of OpenMMLab projects, which decompose the framework into various components, and users can easily build a customized model by combining different modules.
 OpenMixup is also transplatable to OpenMMLab projects (e.g., [MMSelfSup](https://github.com/open-mmlab/mmselfsup)).

 - **All in One.**
   OpenMixup provides popular backbones, mixup methods, semi-supervised, and self-supervised algorithms.
-Users can perform image classification (CNN & Transformer) and self-supervised pre-training (contrastive and autoregressive) under the same setting.
+Users can perform image classification (CNN & Transformer) and self-supervised pre-training (contrastive and autoregressive) under the same framework.

 - **Standard Benchmarks.**
   OpenMixup supports standard benchmarks of image classification, mixup classification, self-supervised evaluation, and provides smooth evaluation on downstream tasks with open-source projects (e.g., object detection and segmentation on [Detectron2](https://github.com/facebookresearch/maskrcnn-benchmark) and [MMSegmentation](https://github.com/open-mmlab/mmsegmentation)).

+- **State-of-the-art Methods.**
+  Openmixup provides awesome lists of popular mixup and self-supervised methods.
+OpenMixup is updating to support more state-of-the-art image classification and self-supervised methods.

 </details>